BA (Geography), University of Texas at Austin

 After over 26 years in the Air Force, Dr. Bergquist retired on January 1, 1995, at the rank of Colonel and moved to Pinebluff, North Carolina.
 In November 1995, he was elected to the Town Board of Commissioners and served a two-year term as the Mayor pro tem and as the Commissioner for Parks and Recreation.
 His work for the Town of Pinebluff prompted an interest in information management.
 After a discussion about the topic with the librarian at the Pinebluff Public Library, he began his second stint as a graduate student in January 1997 and was accepted into the master's program at the UNC School of Information and Library Science (SILS) in March of the same year.
 He graduated with a Master of Science in Library Science degree in May 1999 and began his doctoral studies in August of the same year.

 After earning his Doctor of Philosophy in Information and Library Science in May 2006, he was appointed an adjunct professor in the summer of 2006 and then a Clinical Assistant Professor in January 2010.
-He was appointed the Coordinator for the Undergraduate Program in 2013, and then appointed as the Associate Dean for Academic Affairs in 2016.
+He was appointed Coordinator for the Undergraduate Program in 2013, then served as the Associate Dean for Academic Affairs from 2016-2020.

 Courses Recently Taught: